xavi-rp/enm_eval/README.md

 it is computed with the full set of presences.
 The model with the lowest AICc value (i.e. Delta_AICc = 0) is considered the best model out of the current suite of models.
-Big AUC_diff, equal to overfit models.
+Big AUC_diff, equal to overfitted models.

 Original data:
    -presences_91_12_maxent_meters.csv <- presences of bumblebee species with more than 25 unique